peach-lucien/peach-lucien.github.io/code.md

 Proteins exhibit complex dynamics across a vast range of time and length scales, from the atomistic to the conformational.
 Adenylate kinase (ADK) showcases the biological relevance of such inherently coupled dynamics across scales: single mutations can affect large-scale protein motions and enzymatic activity.
 Here we present a combined computational and experimental study of multiscale structure and dynamics in proteins, using ADK as our system of choice.
 We show how a computationally efficient method for unsupervised graph partitioning can be applied to atomistic graphs derived from protein structures to reveal intrinsic, biochemically relevant substructures at all scales, without re-parameterisation or a priori coarse-graining.
 We subsequently perform full alanine and arginine in silico mutagenesis scans of the protein, and score all mutations according to the disruption they induce on the large-scale organisation.
 We use our calculations to guide FRET experiments on ADK, and show that mutating residue D152 to alanine or residue V164 to arginine induce a large dynamical shift of the protein structure towards a closed state, in accordance with our predictions.
 Our computations also predict a graded effect of different mutations at the D152 site as a result of increased coherence between the core and binding domains, an effect confirmed quantitatively through a high correlation ( R2 = 0.93 ) with the FRET ratio between closed and open populations measured on six mutants.

 <div style="border: 1px solid black; padding: 0px;" markdown="1">
 ![image-center](/images/ADK_results.png){: .align-center}
 </div>

+Figure: (a) Markov Stability results for six D152 in silico mutants, showing increasing loss of robustness of the 3-way partition. (b) As a result of each mutation, the FRET histograms exhibit a graded shift in the population ratio between open and closed states.
+The FRET histograms are fitted with a normal and log-normal distribution as described in Methods.
+Insets show a local view of the chemical structure of each D152 mutation. (c) The experimental population shift towards the closed state in smFRET is correlated with the loss of robustness of the 3-way partition computed with MS, which reflects the loss of independence of the core and AMPbd domains.